Cable Park Consulting and Sales -

 In every state we've worked in we've heard that "our state has the worst water laws in the nation".
 We'll it's tough to say which state is the worst, but simply said, the property you acquire needs to have plenty of clean water and the rights to use it to keep your lakes full.
 No water or bad water equals no cable wake park.

-After operating our own cable park for several seasons, and being forced to repair, improve, and re-engineer our cable systems purchased from another vendor, we are obviously a little biased to our own cable systems (not available for purchase until approximately May 2014).
+After operating our own cable park for several seasons, and being forced to repair, improve, and re-engineer our cable systems purchased from another vendor, we are obviously a little biased to our own cable systems (available for purchase soon).
 Out of necessity, then experience, then from an improvement mind-set, we picked apart the good and the bad from every known system on the market and combined it all with our own operational experience, known needs, annoyances, and wish list to come up with what we feel is the best 2-tower system available.
-After 2 years of consistent improvements and testing - in summer and winter - we came up with a final design and software that works well for our uses.
+After 3 years of consistent improvements and testing - in summer and winter - we came up with a final design and software that works well for our uses.
 We are exceptionally excited about our programming software - engineered by MicroSoft.
 It's probably safe to say that no one else has tested or thought through the various issues you will inevitably incur to the extent we have.
-Not only is our system reliable - and when we start selling it, priced right - it's much easier to work on, drive, maintain, inspect, and it will absolutely hold up to your uses and the elements.
+Not only is our system reliable - and when we release it to the public, priced right - it's much easier to work on, drive, maintain, inspect, and it will absolutely hold up to your uses and the elements.

 The above said, there are several cable manufacturer options out there and all have their pros and cons.
 Much like buying anything else, you'll want to weigh out the up front costs with long-term factors such as maintenance, customer service, warranties, United States product liability insurance, etc. In many cases, you get what you pay for, so ask around, talk to people that have the system you are looking at, and evaluate carefully.
 Price is always a concern, but customer service after the sale should be your primary concern.
 Everyone will tout their own system so we encourage you to do your research and sort through the fluff.
+Talk to those that use the system you are interested in.
+Chances are you'll get the real scoop.
 No matter what cable provider you use, we are happy to help you with consulting to ensure you get the best start possible.

 Sliders and Jumps (Features)